If you are making a significant payment to a party who does not know you, they may ask you to provide a certified cheque.

 A certified cheque is useful when you are expecting a big payment.

-If you are not very familiar with the payor or person making the payment or don’t trust them, you can ask for a certified cheque.
+If you are unfamiliar with the payor or person making the payment or don’t trust them, you can ask for a certified cheque.

-Also, the account holder cannot place a “stop payment” on a certified cheque in order to make it bounce.
+Also, the account holder cannot place a “stop payment” on a certified cheque to make it bounce.

 Certified Cheque vs. Regular Cheque